PhysioMy.Dog - Holistic Animal/Veterinary Physiotherapy & Other Hands on Therapies for your Dog

 You can download playlists made for dogs from Spotify.

-There is clearly evidence that medication and some nutraceuticals do have a beneficial effect, but important to consider the placebo effect.
+There is evidence that medication and some nutraceuticals do have a beneficial effect.
+But it is essential to be objective, monitor an individual dog's response and consider the placebo effect when introducing anything new.
 “In a published study, owners and vets were unknowingly given a placebo anti-inflammatory medication for their dogs.
 Fifty-five per cent of owners felt that their dogs improved, and 40 per cent of vets believed the dogs improved.
 When tested objectively there had been no change in the dog’s mobility.”
 (CAM, 2019)

 Omega 3 Fatty Acids